PoshCode/PoshCode/README.md

   * Generate the feed during New-ModulePackage
 * Support for downgrading (I need thoughts on how this should behave)
 * Support for SxS versions (I need thoughts on how this could work)
-* Need .Examples added to the major external functions from the modules.
+* Need .Example sections added to the major external functions from the modules.
+If you add any, please be sure they are also added (with verification) as test cases in Tests.ps1
 * Need feedback and eyes on the Update-ModuleInfo (I think it's still missing some parameters for updates, and is missing support for removing items from psd1)
 * Need Tests Written.
 I've been very bad about test-first when writing PowerShell, but I've reached the point where I need test cases just to avoid regressions.
   * There are some examples in the Tests.ps1 file, but we need a lot more (I would use PSAINT, but don't care much).
+  * Need test cases for all cmdlets involving weird paths: UNC folders, PSDrives, self-signed https servers (probably not supported yet)
-  * I need test cases for the ModulePackage cmdlets
+  * Need test cases for the ModulePackage cmdlets
-  * I need test cases for the ModuleInfo cmdlets
+  * Need test cases for the ModuleInfo cmdlets
-  * I need test cases (and scripts) for the Invoke-Web cmdlet, there are a lot of ways to use it that I still haven't tested at all
+  * Need test cases (and scripts) for the Invoke-Web cmdlet, there are a lot of ways to use it that I still haven't tested at all